sabagh1994/PGVAE/README.md

 + <details open>
   <summary><strong>Example</strong></summary>

-   An example of the configuration file to `configs/run_config.json` is,
+   An example of the configuration file `configs/run_config.json` is,
    ```json
    {
        "description": "sample config file to run MBO with ppgvae or other methods",